We Love Us

 It would be a Herculean task to go back to the beginning of the organization and try to reconstruct the significant contributions of those individuals, but every effort will be made going forward to utilize the approved policy should individuals volunteer for one of our existing programs.

 The new policy, adopted by the board in 2021, continues the historical one, in that elected and appointed individuals serve with no expectation of receiving hours for their time.
 Their time is greatly appreciated but voluntarily given to the organization.
-Other participants in the approved 46er volunteer programs of OSW, AAH, TSP, Trail Crew, and Correspondents are awarded volunteer time according to the newly adopted policy.
+Other participants in the approved 46er volunteer programs of OSW, AAH, TSP, Trail Crew, LNT Educators and Correspondents are awarded volunteer time according to the newly adopted policy.

 Adirondack 46ers President’s Award